You are here:

 • Widows and orphans of the fallen

-War victim welfare benefits are paid to entitled persons under the BVG if they are unable to cover their existing needs from their own income and assets as a result of the injury or loss of their main wage earner.
+War victims' welfare benefits are paid to entitled persons under the BVG if they are unable to cover their existing needs from their own income and assets as a result of the injury or loss of their main breadwinner.

 Group of persons:

-• Damaged persons who receive a disability pension and compensation for occupational injury or a care allowance.
+• Injured persons who receive a disabled person's pension and occupational injury compensation or a care allowance.

-• Severely disabled persons (degree of damage 50 %) who have reached the age of 60
+• Severely disabled persons (50% degree of injury) who have reached the age of 60

-• Survivors who are fully disabled or incapacitated for work or who have reached the age of 60
+• Surviving dependants who are fully disabled or unable to work or have reached the age of 60

-Exclusion: Soldiers' Pensions Act: Soldiers' Pensions - Responsibility in Düsseldorf, at the Federal Office for Personnel Management of the Bundeswehr - Care for the Damaged - Wilhelm-Raabe-Straße 46, 40470 Düsseldorf
+Exclusion: Soldiers' Pension Act: Soldiers' Pension Office in Düsseldorf, at the Federal Office of Bundeswehr Personnel Management - Compensation for Injured Persons - Wilhelm-Raabe-Straße 46, 40470 Düsseldorf

 Exclusion: NVA (National People's Army)': Responsibility in Wilhelmshaven, at the Unfallkasse Bund und Bahn, Weserstraße 47, 26382 Wilhelmshaven